Trump-backed Herschel Walker seeks Georgia Senate seat | WTOP

 Although Trump supporters are firmly in control of Georgia’s Republican Party, a faction including some top donors are still unhappy about the loss of two Senate seats and might not welcome a Trump proxy in another Senate race.

-The Associated Press has reported that Walker’s ex-wife and her sister said he threatened his ex-wife’s life, that Walker exaggerated claims about private-sector success and that he often fought with business associates.
+Walker has more recently made outsized claims about his business success.
+He he repeatedly claimed his company employed hundreds of workers and grossed $70 million or more in annual sales.

+But Walker’s company reported just eight employees when it applied for a federal Paycheck Protection Program loan last year.
+In a recent court case, Walker gave revenue figures that were far more modest, indicating his company averaged about $1.5 million a year in profit from 2008 to 2017.

-State election officials opened an investigation into Blanchard’s residency after The Atlanta Journal-Constitution reported that records show she voted in Georgia despite living in Texas.
-A case sheet obtained by the AP shows the Secretary of State’s office opened the investigation into Blanchard on Aug.
-10. Walker is among Trump supporters who continue to repeat the president’s false claim that the 2020 election was stolen from him through fraud.
+State election officials opened an investigation into his wife’s residency after The Atlanta Journal-Constitution reported that records show Blanchard voted in Georgia despite living in Texas.
+Walker is among Trump supporters who continue to repeat the president’s false claim that the 2020 election was stolen from him through fraud.
 Election officials nationwide found no widespread fraud.

 But Walker’s football past and business ventures could be strong calling cards in the state.
 Supporters hope he can reach moderate Republicans as well as peel off some African Americans who traditionally vote for Democrats.

 Walker was raised in Wrightsville, 50 miles (80 kilometers) east of Macon.
-He was not only a star running back who led the Johnson County Trojans to a state championship, but valedictorian of a class of 104 at a high school that now stands on a street named after him.
+He was the valedictorian at his high school and led the Johnson County Trojans to a state football championship.
 He was an Olympic bobsledder in 1992 and dabbled in mixed martial arts long after he retired from the gridiron.

 Follow Jeff Amy on Twitter at http://twitter.com/jeffamy.